Elimination of Partisan Government Advertising Act

 David McGuinty Liberal Ottawa South, ON

 Mr. Speaker, the government has no plan for jobs and growth, except in the advertising sector.
 It is not surprising that the entire cabinet is seized with developing slogans for partisan government advertising.
-Now, get this, every department and agency is forces to shill for the Prime Minister's 24 Seven vanity video site.
+Now, get this, every department and agency is forced to shill for the Prime Minister's 24 Seven vanity video site.
 My private member's bill, the elimination of partisan government advertising act, debated this morning, could put a stop to all of this right now.

 With scarce taxpayer dollars and so many real needs in Canadian society, when will the government do the right thing, pass the bill and stop wasting millions and millions of dollars on taxpayer funded propaganda?